kimoonkim/spark/docs/running-on-kubernetes.md

   <td><code>spark.kubernetes.kerberos.enabled</code></td>
   <td>false</td>
   <td>
-    Specify whether your job is a job that will require a Kerberos Authorization to access HDFS.
+    Specify whether your job requires a Kerberos Authentication to access HDFS.
 By default, we will assume that you will not require secure HDFS access.
   </td>
 </tr>